IacopomC/iacopomc.github.io/_posts/2020-07-13-lane-finding.md

 <br/>

-We select a *high threshold* first, and we keep only those pixels whose value is above this level.
-Next, the pixels with value between the *high threshold* and the *low threshold* as long as they're connected with strong edges.
+We make use of a *high* and *low threshold*.
+At first, we select a *high threshold* and we keep only those pixels whose value is above this level.
+Next, the pixels with value between the *high threshold* and the *low threshold* are included as long as they're connected with strong edges.

 <br/>